 The Crosets park is the daddy of the Portes du Soleil parks and an ideal stop-off for advanced skiers and riders.
 The park lies under the TS Les Crosets II offering some eye-wateringly large kickers and technical rail lines.
 There are also some intermediate kickers and rails in this park but no features that are really suitable for beginners.
 Since winter 2012, the park has hosted the Swiss Freeski Open.
 For park maps, latest events and more, visit the park’s dedicated website.

 There is a small park in Morzine located up in Nyon under the Point de Nyon charlift.
-The features here are usually small (greens and blues), however they are not always shaped that frequently so do look before you leap!
-Whilst it may be a little limited, it’s worth a look If you’re passing through.
+The features here are usually small (greens and blues), Whilst it may be a little limited, it’s always quiet and worth a look If you’re passing through.

 The Mont-Chéry Snowpark